sailfish-team/sailfish/doc/testcases.rst

 The classes in this example are derived from the ones used in the Poiseuille test, so the geometry and available command line options are exactly as described in the previous section.
 A circular obstacle is added at the axis of the channel.
-If the Reynolds number is in the correct range, a vortex schedding process occurs and vortices detaching periodically from the obstacle can be observed.
+If the Reynolds number is in the correct range, a vortex shedding process occurs and vortices detaching periodically from the obstacle can be observed.

 This example is currently not used as an automated regression test.